wait-how/VkGrass/README.md

 - camera broken with optimization?

 Optimizations:
-1. Make one large memory alloc and break off chunks of it for buffers
+- Make one large memory alloc and break off chunks of it for buffers
+- Use a mesh shader for generating vertices (can do a whole quad at a time!)

 Credits:
  - Grass billboard texture: [Reiner “Tiles” Prokein](https://www.reinerstilesets.de/graphics/lizenz/)